Chi-squared Χ2 test of goodness-of-fit (GOF)

 Χ2 statistic= critical value= p_value:

-If Χ2 test statistic > critical value, then reject the null hypothesis (H0 that there is no difference between the distributions), and the alternative hypothesis (HA that there is a difference between the distributions) is supported, at the selected level of confidence.
+If Χ2 test statistic > critical value, then reject the null hypothesis (H0 that there is no difference between the distributions, i.e. it is a good fit), and the alternative hypothesis (HA that there is a difference between the distributions, i.e. that it is not a good fit) is supported, at the selected level of confidence.
 Informally, the observed data does not fit the expected distribution.

 If Χ2 test statistic < critical value, then, informally, the observed data does fit the expected distribution.